 Section 2 – The Board of Directors will be meeting bi-monthly and so is the Executive Committee of this association.
 The meetings shall be held from 6 to 7pm every Thursday or on any other agreed day and time suitable to all members.
 Both, Board of Directors and the Executive Committee will be meeting on one of the bi-monthly meetings on a day and time that would be established.

-Attendance must be evidenced by being present for at least sixty (60) percent of the time devoted to
+Attendance must be evidenced by being present for at least sixty (60) percent of the time devoted to the regular meeting.

 Section 3 – Regular meetings of the Board of Directors shall be held on a set day of each month.
 Special meetings of the board shall be called by the president, whenever deemed necessary.